Saugeen River: Hungerford's crawling water beetle

 The North Saugeen River is home to one of the most critically endangered of all insects: the Hungerford's crawling water beetle.
-In fact, the only known population of Hungerford's crawling water beetles outside of the United States were discovered near Scone in Bruce County, Ontario.
+In fact, the only known population of Hungerford's crawling water beetles outside of the United States was discovered near Scone in Bruce County, Ontario.
 In 1986, 42 beetles were identified at a site downstream from a dam there.
 An unspecified number of beetles were last recorded in 2001, but surveys in 2002 uncovered no specimens.
 As a result, the status of this population of Hungerford's crawling water beetles is uncertain at present.

 Although the Hungerford's crawling water beetle was categorized as endangered on March 7, 1994, under the provisions of the U.S. Endangered Species Act, it is currently not protected in Canada.